mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 10G switches don't mean everything has 10G.

+#### My choice: TP-Link

+TP-Link won't let you change the admin user from "admin" Pretty confusing interface.

+Took forever to get VLANs right.
+(TODO: Link to VLAN notes)

 ### UPS (battery backup)

+#### Considerations

+- How much time do you need?

+#### My choice: CyberPower XX

+#### Also ran: Tripp-Lite XX

+I originally purchased the Tripp-Lite XX.

 I ended up purchasing the Tripp-Lite, but it was noisy.
 I didn't even realize battery backups could _be_ noisy.
 I've had an APC battery backup for XX years, and it's completely silent except when it loses power and fails over to battery backup.